cs231n/cs231n.github.io/assignments/2017/assignment1.md

 deactivate                       # Exit the virtual environment
 ```

-**Download data:**
+Note that every time you want to work on the assignment, you should run `source .env/bin/activate` (from within your `assignment1` folder) to re-activate the virtual environment, and `deactivate` again whenever you are done.

+### Download data:
-Once you have the starter code, you will need to download the CIFAR-10 dataset.
+Once you have the starter code (regardless of which method you choose above), you will need to download the CIFAR-10 dataset.
 Run the following from the `assignment1` directory:

 ```bash